Krout1/Udacity4/README.md

 6. [Licensing](#licensing)

 ## Motivation <a name="motivation"></a>
 IT develops more an more different programming languages for a lot of different use cases.
 Using my data analytics skills, I want to know more about that topic.
 There for, I will use the data of Stack Overflow's developer survey data from 2017, to answer some questions.
+A Summary of the analysis can be found here: https://medium.com/@stefan.krotil/there-is-no-clustering-in-knowledge-d97c83dfc946

 ## Library: <a name="library"></a>